stepanataccolade/docsv2/sources/pipelines/resources.md

 once set.

 ```
-source:
+seed:
-  base: string with format "0.0.0"
+  versionName: string with format "0.0.0"
 ```
-`base` is an string integer that represents a semantic version that is used as a starting point.
-This will get incremented in the GET operations of jobs.
+`versionName` is an string integer that represents a semantic version that is used as a starting point.
+This will get incremented in the IN operations of [jobs](#jobs).
 You can also use `0.0.0-alpha`, `0.0.0-beta` & `0.0.0-rc` formats too

 <br>
-<a name="ecsCluster"></a>
+<a name="cluster"></a>
-## ecsCluster
+## cluster
-This resource type is used to add a AWS ECS cluster to your pipeline.
+This resource type is used to add a container service that can be used for deploying your apps/services/microservices.

 You can create this resource by adding it to `shippable.resources.yml`
 ```
 - name: env-test                            #required
-  type: ecsCluster                          #required
+  type: cluster                             #required
   integration: avinci-aws
-  source:
+  pointer:
-    name : "test-aws"                       #required
+    sourceName : "test-aws"                 #required
-    region: "us-east-1"                     #required
+    region: "us-east-1"                     #required for some container services
 ```
-This will create a resource of type `ecsCluster` with the name `env-test`.
+This will create a resource of type `cluster` with the name `env-test`.
 It is using an integration `avinci-aws` which is the name of the integration defined, [learn more here](#integration).
 The cluster name is `test-aws` and on the aws region  to `us-east-1`.